 Washington had a significant impact on the whiskey industry in the United States, both by his example as a distiller and through his role in the Whiskey Rebellion.

-George Washington was once the largest whiskey producer in America.
+George Washington was one of the largest whiskey producer in America.
 Today we continue the tradition of producing whiskey as well as other small batch distilled spirits at our historic Distillery & Gristmill site.

 375ml bottles of the distilled spirits produced at Mount Vernon are available for purchase at the Shops at Mount Vernon.
 The Mount Vernon Inn Restaurant offers a selection of our current offerings at the bar or during dinner.

 An elegant addition to any table.
 George Washington's Cypher, or monogram, is etched on the clear glass with six small stars commemorating Washington's rank as America's only six-star general below the cypher.

 Six small stars decorate the reverse side commemorating Washington's rank as America's only six-star general, and indicate the fill line for a perfect 6 ounce pour.
 The 17 oz. glass is dishwasher safe.
 Approximately 8 1/2" tall.
 Made in Italy and etched in America.